-Siblings Jo Ann McEndree, Kaye Kasza, Steve McEndree and Cathy Tebay are fourth generation ranchers who are highly committed to the economic and environmental health of their Pipe Springs Ranch, located near Springfield, so it can be passed on to future generations.
+Siblings Jo Ann McEndree, Kaye Kasza, Steve McEndree and Cathy Tebay are fourth generation ranchers who are highly committed to the economic and environmental health of their Pipe Springs Ranch, so it can be passed on to future generations.

 All of the McEndree siblings and their families believe strongly in the importance of community involvement and the promotion of agriculture.
-For example, Jo Ann is the Colorado CattleWomen Education Chair, leading the organization’s members across the state to educate youth about agriculture.
-All are highly involved in FFA and 4-H with over 80 years of 4-H leadership experience among them.
+Jo Ann was the Colorado CattleWomen Education Chair, leading the organization’s members to educate youth about agriculture.
+All are highly involved in FFA and 4-H.

-“They pass along their love for the land and cattle as they share their knowledge and experiences with youth,” wrote Susan Russell, Bent-Prowers Cattle & Horse Growers Association, in her letter of recommendation.
+“They pass along their love for the land and cattle as they share their knowledge and experiences with youth,” wrote Susan Russell of the Bent-Prowers Cattle & Horse Growers Association, in her letter of recommendation.
 “Leadership was ingrained in the siblings growing up and has matured into a true belief that they can make a difference in future generations.”